-There has been extensive demonstration of pre-clinical efficacy of RAGE inhibition in animal models of diverse serious complications of cancer, including cancer bone pain, chemotherapy-induced cognitive impairment, chemotherapy-induced peripheral neuropathy, as well as cancer metastasis.
+There has been extensive demonstration of pre-clinical efficacy of RAGE inhibition in animal models of several cancers, including pancreatic cancer and glioblastoma, as well as diverse serious complications of cancer, including cancer bone pain, chemotherapy-induced cognitive impairment, chemotherapy-induced peripheral neuropathy, as well as cancer metastasis.

-Cantex is planning Phase 2 trials in pancreatic cancer, pain associated with bone metastasis, and chemotherapy-induced cognitive impairment.
+Cantex is planning Phase 2 trials in pancreatic cancer, glioblastoma, brain metastasis, pain associated with bone metastasis, and chemotherapy-induced cognitive impairment.

 Blocks mechanisms essential for cancer cell survival

-Phase 1/2 trial in relapsed/refractory myeloma is in progress
+A Phase 1/2 trial in relapsed pediatric sarcoma is expected to begin in 2022

 Other cancers that may be amenable to Dicopp® are under consideration.